samisalamin/GISMA_Teaching/README.md

 Python-Course repository
 ========================

-In this repository, we offer the material for a Python programming class.
-The idea is to offer an example-driven course.
-The interested student should go through the examples given in the [examples](examples) directory of this repository.
+In this repository, we offer the material for the Python programming class.
+The class offers an example-driven material.
+Student should go through the examples given in the [examples](examples) directory of this repository.
 In there, you will also find another Readme which will guide you through the examples and give you the correct order.